L05/p5.multiplayer/README.md

 9. Open a second browser and go to the URL displayed on your host page.
 It will look something like `http://127.0.0.1:8080/index.html?=roomId`, where `roomId` is a randomly generated name.
 This screen will load a controller that let's you control the movement of a colored square on the host page.

 10. You can specify your own room ID by opening a host page using `http://127.0.0.1:8080/host.html?=roomId`, where `roomId` is a string of your choice.

+## Deploying to Heroku

+1. Make sure to first follow at least steps 1 through 4 in [Getting Started](#getting-started).

+2. Create a free [Heroku](https://heroku.com) account if you don't already have one.

+3. Open a terminal window and navigate to the project directory.

+4. Create a Heroku app by running the command `heroku create yourservername`, replacing `yourservername` with a server name of your choice.

+4. In your `host.js` and `index.js` files, set `const local = false` as you will be running these using a remote server.
+Then change `const serverIp = 'https://yourservername.herokuapp.com';` to match your Heroku server address.

+5. Commit your changes to your cloned GitHub repository.
+In the terminal, run the command `git add -a -m "Updating for Heroku deployment"`.

+6.